How to Write a Query Letter: 3 Paragraphs That Hook a Literary Agent

 - Share how it’s similar to any story they’ve represented in the past (remember those good comps!).

-- If you heard any interview from them, mention it and tell them why you liked this interview.
+- If you heard an interview with them, mention it and tell them why you liked this interview.

-- If you met them at a conference, or heard them speak at a conference, mention the connection.
+- If you met them at a conference or heard them speak at a conference, mention the connection.

 - If you’ve attended a workshop they ran, mention it and share why you liked it.